joba-1/PicoW_A2DP/Readme.md

 to see what is actually required, to modularize and enhance.
 Still uses pico-extras for i2s audio.

+Feel free to ask if you need help to get this running.
+Comments or improvements welcome :)

 ## Programming
 * Clone Pico-SDK >= 1.5.0, Pico-Extras and OpenOCD Pico Branch from Github
 * For flashing/debugging with a picoprobe connect Pico-W power-, debug- and optionally uart-pins